@PublicAPI public interface NameConverterThe interface of a converter from names to structures.

 The prefix mode is an optimization, only used when extracting structures from text documents.
 It is irrelevant when converting a single name to a structure.

 When converting a document, it is not directly possible to know where name start and end.
 For instance, suppose that a converter knows the structure for "Prussian Blue" by looking it up in a database.
 Given the sentence "The Prussian Blue chemical was used to color textiles in blue", the word "Prussian" alone would be passed to the converter.
-If prefix mode has been successfully activated, the converter should throw a NamePrefixException, indicating that it knows a name starting with this prefix.
+In prefix mode, the converter should throw a NamePrefixException, indicating that it knows a name starting with this prefix.

 The prefix mode is an optional optimization.
 If a converter does not support it, it can return false to this call.
 In this case, the system will always try to call again after concatenating several words (up to a limit or a detected end of sentence).
 This ensures that names containing spaces will be recognized, at the cost of more conversion attempts.